 Read: 6 Badhiya Yoga Asanas For Pregnant Women

 2. Find A Doctor

 Ask around your family and friends for a good paediatrician.
 Also, do your own research and know the paediatricians who are empanelled at the hospital where you will give birth.
-This process may seem like a bit too early or like you are rushing things, but it is a time-consuming process and you may take quite some time to decide on a well-experienced doctor.
+This process may seem a bit too early or like you are rushing things, but it is a time-consuming process and you may take quite some time to decide on a well-experienced doctor.
 So, it’s best to start early.
-Time will fly and you will find yourself on the hospital bed sooner than you expected.
+Time will fly and you will find yourself in the hospital bed sooner than you expected.

 3. Baby-Proof The Home